Helicopter Links

 Enstrom 480B on display at Heli-Expo 2014.Ground Effect: Effect of having a solid flat surface close beneath a hovering helicopter. —Modern Fighting Helicopters, by Bill Gunston & Mike Spick, 1998, page 204.

-Gyroplane: “...An aircraft that gets lift from a freely turning rotary wing (rotor blades), and which derives its thrust from an engine-driven propeller.” —from http://www.groenbros.com.
+Gyroplane: “...An aircraft that gets lift from a freely turning rotary wing (rotor blades), and which derives its thrust from an engine-driven propeller.” —From the Groen Brothers website which is now offline.
 (Also known as: autogyros, gyros, gyrocopters, and gyroplane.
 One final note, gyroplanes have no tail rotor.)

 HH: Search and Rescue Helicopter